Q&A: World Economic Forum, Davos

 The WEF is a talking shop.
-Arguably, though, it's the best of its kind in the world.
+Arguably, though, it is the best of its kind in the world.

-The concept dates back to the early 1970s, and is very simple: Take top business leaders out of the pressure cooker of their job and bring them together in a remote valley in the Swiss mountains.
-Removed from daily routine they can freely exchange ideas, broaden horizons - and break the ground for a deal or two.
+The concept dates back to the early 1970s, and is very simple: Take top business leaders out of the pressure-cooker of their jobs and bring them together in a remote valley in the Swiss mountains.
+Removed from their daily routines, they can freely exchange ideas - and maybe do a deal or two.

-Professor Klaus Schwab, who invented and still runs the event, calls it "a platform for collaborative thinking and searching for solutions, not for making decisions".
+Professor Klaus Schwab, who started WEF and still runs the event, calls it "a platform for collaborative thinking and searching for solutions, not for making decisions".

-Over the years it's evolved, taking in artists, politicians of all stripes, activists from trade unions and campaign groups, social entrepreneurs, inventors, all sorts of clever people from universities and think tanks, and young entrepreneurs.
+Over the years it has evolved, taking in artists, politicians of all stripes, activists from trade unions and campaign groups, social entrepreneurs, inventors, all sorts of clever people from universities and think tanks, and young entrepreneurs.

-What started as a cosy chat around the log fire in a mountain chalet is now a huge event, with more than 2,600 participants from nearly 100 countries, hundreds of journalists, nearly 40 heads of state or government, more than 80 government ministers and numerous politicians.
+What started as a cosy chat around the log fire in a mountain chalet is now a huge event, with more than 2,500 participants from 140 countries, hundreds of journalists, about 40 heads of state, and numerous other politicians.

 And this is just the annual meeting, traditionally held in the Swiss mountain village of Davos.

-The once-a-year event has evolved into a year-round succession of regional forums in all corners of the world, plus a bevy of working groups bringing together key decision makers on global issues such as cyber security, global risk, and fighting corruption and poverty.
+The once-a-year event has evolved into a year-round succession of regional forums in all parts of the globe, plus a bevy of working groups bringing together key decision makers on global issues such as cyber security, global risk, and fighting corruption and poverty.